 Physical signs define some types of abuse, for example bruising, bleeding or broken bones resulting from physical or sexual abuse, or injuries sustained while a child has been inadequately supervised.
-The identification of physical signs is complicated, as children may go to great lengths to hide injuries, often because they are ashamed or embarrassed, or their abuser has threatened further violence or trauma if they 'tell'.
+The identification of physical signs is complicated, as children may go to great lengths to hide injuries, often they 'tell'.
 It is also quite difficult for anyone without medical training to categorise injuries into accidental or deliberate with any degree of certainty.
 For those reasons it is vital that staff are also aware of the range of behavioural indicators of abuse and report any concerns to the Designated Safeguarding Lead.